veddox/monarch-arena/API.md

 *This is an overview of functions and variables that can be used when writing new animation scripts for the monarch arena.
-For a complete understanding of how the library works, read the source.*
+For a complete understanding of how the library works, or for details on the ready-made scripts, read the source.*

 ## arena.py